 Polenta is an oft-overlooked side dish that is perfect year round, compliments a wide variety of main courses, and rightfully pushes boring starchy sides like mashed potatoes to the margins.

-instant polenta.
+You're better than instant polenta.
 Your friends and family and guests are better than instant polenta.
 Half the cast of My Cousin Vinny was better than instant polenta.
 So, why would you ruin perfectly good corn meal and bore your main course with it?
 Because instant is easy?
-A few years ago my wife and I were

 So is this.
 Try again.
 And some patience.